Written by Vaidehi Agarwalla back in 2020, with minor updates made on February 21, 2023

 Duplicating events to use for your group

-In your Gatheround profile you’ll see the Effective Altruism group as such:
+In your Gatheround profile you’ll see the Centre for Effective Altruism group.

 Adding templates to the shared group